3D Printer G-Code- Everything you need to know

 You can also write the G-code for the printer yourself.
 To do so, you will have to use a text editor with the output file being.TXT.
 After writing the file and saving it, all you need to do is to rename it so that the suffix has the G-CODE in it.
 There are some coding editors (mostly used by C++ developers and Java developers), which can come in handy for writing the G-code, but the notepad might be the only thing you'll need since you'll not be writing more than some short G-Code lines.

 There is a lot of information in the G-code.
 You might be able to read it if you open it with a text editor, but it's improbable that you will make any sense of it.
 To better understand the G-code, you can use a program like the Repetier Host.
 With a program like this, you will be able to open the G-code and see all the paths that the print head will follow to make the print.
 Colors in the Repetier Host indicate the code functions

 To generate the g-code automatically, you’ll need a slicing program or a 3D modeling software with an in-built slicer like SelfCAD.
 Another popular slicer to use is Cura.
 There are thousands of movements involved in printing, and the g-code can be as long as hundreds of pages.
 Depending on its length, it might take from tens to hundreds of hours to write all of the code manually.

 With SelfCAD, all you need to do is click on the 3D Print in the main toolbar.
 It will redirect you to the slicing software, which is all that you need to generate the G-code and then save it on your computer.
 The whole process of producing the G-code is automated with the slicing programs.

 How to convert STL to G-code?

 It's a long process to convert STL to G-code.
-According to assignment help, here are the steps for converting STL to G-codes:
+Here are the key steps for converting STL to G-codes: